Choosing a CRM for Financial Professionals

 We have much faster trains.
 We have cars.
 We have jet planes that can fly 800 miles per hour.
 Point is, things change.
 Technology evolves and if used correctly, it can really enhance the way the way we do things.
 As a financial professional, there are an increasing number of tools at your fingertips.
 The question is, are you using them and, if so, are you using them right?

 Finding a CRM for Your Practice

-More than ever managing client relationships is at the epicenter of a good advisor value proposition; and while you might not call it a CRM, every advisor has a tool that they use to manage client relationships.
+More than ever managing client relationships is at the epicenter of a good financial professional value proposition; and while you might not call it a CRM, every financial professional has a tool that they use to manage client relationships.
 It may be a rolodex, a stack of index cards, or notes in Outlook.
 To say that these are tools is true.
 The problem with these methods is that they aren’t great for securely storing or organizing sensitive personal information.

 A true fiduciary looks out for their clients’ best interests, especially when it comes to private data.
 This can also help save time and keep your firm compliant.

 Speaking of data, it’s one of the main drivers behind the increasing power of technology.
 The more useful data that is available to you, the more value you can deliver to clients and their financial plan.
 CRMs can be great tools to capture and analyze useful data.
-One of the best things that you can do as an advisor (or advisor admin) is ensure that your CRM has relevant and updated information about your client relationships.
+One of the best things that you can do as a financial professional (or financial professional admin) is ensure that your CRM has relevant and updated information about your client relationships.